Jez San: Post-Argonaut

 In November 2004, Just Add Monsters became Ninja Theory and continued the development of PlayStation 3 first-party game Heavenly Sword, which debuted three years later in September 2007.
 Also in 2004, Morpheme became Morpheme Wireless Ltd for a while before San left, and it was eventually acquired by Eidos/SCi before being shut down in 2009.

 After taking a hiatus from the video game industry in 2004, San founded Crunchy Frog Ltd, which in 2005 became an online poker company, PKR.
 San served as president, having hired his replacement with CEO Malcolm Graham, formerly of the Ritz Casino and AntFactory.
 PKR was a 3D online poker site that operated in legal territories in Europe, Asia, and Canada but did not operate in the US, where online gambling was a grey area.
 In May 2017, PKR went into administration.
 San was only an investor at its collapse and expressed sorrow at seeing his creation fold.

 In 2008, San co-founded mobile application developer and publisher Origin8 with game industry colleague Foo Katan.
 The company produces iPhone and BlackBerry software, and has offices in London.

 San is a life member of BAFTA and was an advisory board member of the GDC and TIGA for several years.

+In 2017 Sen created a startup called FunFair, a video game company that uses blockchain technology.
+He is a supporter of blockchain technologies.

-San donated £1,000,000 to the Conservatives in 2025.
+San donated £1 million to the Conservative Party in the first quarter of 2025, followed by another £1 million in April 2025.